awsdocs/aws-organizations-docs/doc_source/orgs_integrate_services.md

   + The minimum permissions required by the trusted service depend on the service\.
 For more information, see the trusted service's documentation\.
 + If the credentials with permissions in AWS Organizations aren't the credentials with permissions in the trusted service, perform these steps in the following order:

   1. The person with permissions in the trusted service first disables access using that service\.
 This instructs the trusted service to clean up by removing the resources required for trusted access\.
-For more information, see the service\-specific instructions at [Services that support trusted access with your organization](services-that-can-integrate.md)\.
+For more information, see the service\-specific instructions at [AWS services that you can use with AWS Organizations](orgs_integrate_services_list.md)\.

   1. The person with permissions in AWS Organizations can then use the AWS Organizations console, AWS CLI, or an AWS SDK to disable access for the trusted service\.
 This removes the permissions for the trusted service from the organization and its accounts\.